schoksey/gbp-devstack/README.rst

 uncomment: 'OFFLINE=True'
 comment out: 'RECLONE=yes'

+	restack.sh

+Note: NOT ./restack.sh ... just restack.sh ... its in the PATH.

 The odl-server takes a while to start at times, if you encounter a timeout waiting on the server to respond, increase the ODL_BOOT_WAIT time in local.conf.
 At this time, 600 seconds seems to work on the default min and max heap size for the java executable.

 ODL server test::